heliospjunior/heliospjunior/README.md

 I'm from Brazil.

-I'm starting out in Front End Development, but I'm currently studying Java and QA.
+I'm starting out in Front End Development, but I'm currently studying JavaScript, TypeScript and QA.

 I graduated in Control and Automation Engineering (2014) and currently I am a microentrepreneur, where I explore my creativity and liberty.